mssch/kismatic/docs/PACKAGES.md

 | Kubernetes Master | `sudo yum -y install kismatic-kubernetes-master` | | | Install second |
 | Kubernetes Worker | `sudo yum -y install kismatic-kubernetes-node` | | Install second\* | |

-\*Note: if your goal is to make a single node that fills all three roles (a "minikube" cluster), you should omit kismatic-kubernetes-node.
+\*Note: if your intent is to make a single node that fills all three roles (a "minikube" cluster), you should omit kismatic-kubernetes-node.
 All the packages needed are installed by kismatic-kubernetes-master

 ## Installing via DEB (Ubuntu Xenial)